Contraceptive Options

 Whether you choose a medication abortion or a procedural abortion depends on your personal preferences, the stage of your pregnancy, and what feels right for you.
 In cities like Manchester, Birmingham, and London, both options are accessible, allowing you to make a choice that fits your lifestyle and needs.

 If you need help deciding, our team at Top at Home is here to support you with confidential, compassionate care.
-For more information on medication abortion, check out our Abortion Pills FAQs, or learn more about procedural abortion through BPAS.
+For more information on medication abortion, check out our Medical Abortion Guide, or learn more about procedural abortion through BPAS.

 MEET TOP AT HOME